unionai/unionai-docs/source/getting-started/machine-learning-example.md

 ## Overview

 The model training workflow that we're going to run is composed of three steps.
-- Getting the `pengiuns` dataset from [openml](https://www.openml.org/search?type=data&sort=runs&id=42585&status=active)
+- Getting the `pengiuns` dataset from [openml.org](https://www.openml.org/search?type=data&sort=runs&id=42585&status=active)
-- Training a `HistGradientBoostingClassifier` model using `scikit-learn`
+- Training a `HistGradientBoostingClassifier` model using `scikit-learn`.
 - Evaluating the model by creating a confusion matrix, displayed as a Flyte `Deck`.

-## Setting up the Environment
+## Setting up the environment

-First, we setup our Python environment and install the dependencies for this tutorial.
+First, we set up our Python environment and install the dependencies for this tutorial.

 ::::{tab-set}